caerphoto/QuickSlide/README.md

         </a>
 Make sure these links point to images, otherwise QuickSlide will get confused.

 That's it!
 QuickSlide is designed to be an unobtrusive, progressive enhancement to existing pages: it won't interfere with other JavaScript widgets or libraries, and your page won't break if for some reaon the code fails to load.
+It will also work on any links added to a page dynamically via JavaScript.

 ##Configuration
 There are a few options you can specify to control the behaviour of the popups.
 They are set using a `<script>` tag anywhere before the inclusion of the main `quickslide.js` file, like so: